lapizote/school-notes/Humanities/PHILO 11/Module 6-1 Ethics with a Human Face.md

 im the alpha im the leader im the one to trust awoooooo!!!!

-Flowey kill or be killed
+Flowey from undertale: kill or be killed

 Trump -> us vs. them, capitalized on the violent attitude of Americans